Kwenta/KIPs/content/kips/kip-19.md

 ### Fee Structure

-Fees (TBD) will be charged on positive slippage of a limit order.
-See section on *Slippage*.
+Fees (TBD) are charged for each advanced order executed.
+These parameters will be controlled through governance.

 ## Copyright